darkoverlordofdata/doran-dark/notes.md

 ### Exceptions
 macros work ok - that's all c++ had at first. cexcept is simple and liteweight. [cexcept.h 2.0.1 (2008-Jul-19-Sat)](http://www.nicemice.net/cexcept/).
 It's a valid alternative, but I'm leaning towards using an Either object.

+### boilerplate
+Well, try and find some c/c++ without boilerplate...

+    Each class requires 3 files
+        *.h - typedefs and structs
+        *.c - methods
+        implementation/*.h - class loader code wires up the vtable to the methods

+    booting - each class is loaded at runtime using objc_registerClassPair.